 During the first phase of the research, we have integrated the results of long-range terrestrial laser scanner (TLS) surveys with structural field mapping to obtain a detailed geostructural analysis and classification of the slope (Fig. 4) (Matano et al., 2016).
-Repeated TLS surveys have been used for obtaining detailed multi-temporal DTM of the cliff (Caputo et al., 2018) that allowed mapping the landslides occurred during the period between 29 April 2013 and 4 March 2015 (Fig. 3).
+Repeated TLS surveys have been used for obtaining detailed multi-temporal DTM of the cliff (Caputo et al., 2018) that allowed mapping the landslides occurred during 2013-2015 (Fig. 3).
 In detail, four types of landslides (rock fall, debris fall, earth flow, and soil slip) have been recognized in the different sectors of the cliff (Fig. 3).
-These have caused a total eroded/fallen volume of about 3500 m3 of volcanic material (rock and soil) and the related short-term retreat rate of the entire cliff has been assessed in about 0.07 m/yr during 2013-2015 (Caputo et al., 2018).
-Based on a geomorphological analysis, including cliff inspections carried out by climber geologists

-5 and interpretation of the multi-temporal DTMs, an area with several unstable tuff blocks (Fig. 2) have been recognized in the NYT unit sector of the cliff (Fig. 3).
+These have caused a total eroded/fallen volume of about 3500 m3 of volcanic material (rock and soil) during the 2013-2015 time period.
+The related short-term retreat rate of the entire cliff has been assessed in about 0.07 m/yr (Caputo et al., 2018).
+Based on a geomorphological analysis, including cliff inspections carried out by climber geologists and interpretation of the multi-temporal DTMs, an area with several unstable tuff blocks (Fig. 2) have been recognized in the NYT unit sector of the cliff (Fig. 3).
 This area has been selected for implementing the monitoring system.